 I Samuel 27:1 and 2:

-there is nothing better for me than that I should speedily escape into the land of the Philistines; and Saul shall despair of me, to seek me any more in any coast of Israel: so shall I escape out of his hand.
+And David said in his heart, I shall now perish one day by the hand of Saul: there is nothing better for me than that I should speedily escape into the land of the Philistines; and Saul shall despair of me, to seek me any more in any coast of Israel: so shall I escape out of his hand.

-And David arose, and he passed over with the six hundred men that
+And David arose, and he passed over with the six hundred men that were with him unto Achish, the son of Maoch, king of Gath.

 Now, David had a history with the Philistines.
 The Israelites and the Philistines had been enemies and had fought against one another.
 Also Goliath, a giant of Gath serving in the Philistine army, was slain by David.
 These events would make David’s relationship with King Achish and the Philistines a precarious one, to say the least.
 Eventually David was able to gain Achish’s trust as a result of his service to him, and David was given the town of Ziklag, a frontier village situated on the Judean/Philistine border, in which he and his army and their families could live.
 Achish counted on David and his army to strike at Philistia’s enemies from this position.